AudioGroupCologne/wavefront-manual/src/installation.md

 ## Build from source using Rust

 To build the wavefront executable from source, you will first need to install Rust and Cargo.
 Follow the instructions on the [Rust installation page](https://www.rust-lang.org/tools/install).
-Wavefront is build using Rust version 1.78.
+Wavefront is built using Rust version 1.78.

 <!-- I don't know which Rust versions we can officially support -->